 The title of this post, “Send in the Clowns,” is admittedly a bit harsh.
-We have represented several tax protesters in both audit defense and criminal investigations.
+We have previously represented several tax protesters in both audit defense and criminal investigations.
 None of them are clowns, however the promoters feeding them bad advice often were.

-Last week Judge Richard Posner of the 7th Circuit Court of Appeals issued a ruling in yet another tax freedom case.
+When this post was first written in 2015, Judge Richard Posner of the 7th Circuit Court of Appeals issued a ruling in yet another tax freedom case.
 (Although a federal appeals court judge, Posner was sitting as a trial court judge.)

 Hakeem El Bey is a pro se litigant charged with defrauding the IRS.
 Although he is entitled to counsel, El Bay chose to represent himself.
 Posner, however, ruled that El Bey would lose that right if he continues to argue “utterly irrelevant, patently inaccurate, and sometimes unintelligible contentions.”